furqansiddiqui/secp256k1-rpc/README.md

+# :radioactive: Secp256k1 lib for PHP

-### :radioactive: First, understand what this project is about before going any further with this!
+## First, understand what this project is about before going any further with this!

 * There are hundreds if not 1000+ `secp256k1` implementations available spread across various programming languages.
 * The most prominent implementation of `secp256k1` is bitcoin's original [libsecp256k1](https://github.com/bitcoin-core/secp256k1/) which is written in C lang.
-* This project aims to provide the ability to work with original [libsecp256k1](https://github.com/bitcoin-core/secp256k1/) directly using RPC for projects that are not written in C lang.
+* **This project aims to provide the ability to work with original [libsecp256k1](https://github.com/bitcoin-core/secp256k1/) directly using RPC for projects that are not written in C lang.**
 * This project runs in a docker container (essentially as a background process) which exposes a TCP port "locally" for communications.
 * Default configuration prevents any exposure to LAN/WAN.